Rabies Advisory Center

 The same preparations are used for children and adults for both active and passive immunisation (inactivated rabies vaccine or immunoglobulin).
 There are no separate rabies vaccines for children.
 The respective dosage can be found in the instructions for use of the medicine used.

 A pre-exposure rabies vaccination is recommended before travelling to a rabies endemic area.
-In particular, travellers to rabies endemic areas who undertake outdoor activities (e.g. cycling, hiking) and those travelling to remote areas where prompt medical care cannot be guaranteed should receive a series of vaccinations before starting their journey.
+In particular, travellers who undertake outdoor activities (e.g. cycling, hiking) in rabies endemic areas or who travel to remote areas where prompt medical care cannot be guaranteed should receive a series of vaccinations before starting their journey.

 According to the World Health Organisation (WHO), in exceptional cases (e.g. if there is a shortage of vaccine), intradermal application can be used instead of intramuscular application.
 In the conventional regimen and the rapid regimen, 0.1 ml is administered intradermally on each of the three days.
 In the alternative rapid regimen, two doses (on the left and right arm) of 0.1 ml each are administered intradermally on days 0 and 7.